ctp-archive/data-journalism/modules/data-as-a-system/_posts/2022-04-01-systems-thinking-part-two.md

 ***Total suggested time: 50 minutes***

-The United States needs a plan for aggregating the results of each state's system for detecting the spread of the Z virus, and the goal of this exercise is for your class figure out how to collect that data.
+The United States needs a plan for aggregating the results of each state's system for detecting the spread of the Z virus, and the goal of this exercise is for your class to figure out how to collect that data.

 ## Class exercise: Inputs and outputs